 An 8-week course with Dr. Albert Mohler exploring American Evangelicalism.
 This course will meet in person and also be streamed live and recorded for online students.
 Available to all graduate and undergraduate students.

-Meeting Times: This course will meet on Tuesdays & Thursday from April 11 to May 4
+Meeting Times: This course will meet together on Tuesdays & Thursdays from April 11 to May 4 in-person and online.

 Course Times: 2:30-4:30 pm

 Location: Norton 195

 If you are not currently a student at Southern Seminary or Boyce College and want to take this unique opportunity and enroll in this course with Dr. Mohler, you can find more information about becoming a non-degree seeking student here.Enroll Now

 Who are the evangelicals?
 What makes evangelicalism a movement and what is its place on the religious landscape?
 Are evangelicals winning or losing the culture?
 What are the essential doctrines of evangelicalism?
 And what about all these controversies?